 Hi friends!
 Today we’re sharing our third post within our garden series, In Full Bloom!
 Putting together this series has been a lot of work, but also really rewarding.
-Last week we broke down how we create, care and use planters throughout and around our home, possibly my favorite post within the series, and today is all about landscaping and how to choose the right plant/ shrub for you area!
+Last week we broke down how we create, care and use planters throughout and around our home, possibly my favorite post within the series, and today is all about landscaping and how to choose the right plant and shrub for your location!

 To be a successful gardener, it certainly helps to know a few basics.
 Though we’re no experts, we’ve spent hours upon hours reading books, online sources, asking way too many questions, visiting nurseries, befriending seasoned gardeners and planting dozens of flowers and shrubs of our own (killing them too).
-You’ll make mistakes and some things may not end up as green as you had hoped, but don’t let that discourage you!
-Justin and I truly believe everyone has a green thumb.
+You’ll make mistakes and some things may not end up as green as you’d hoped, but don’t let that discourage you!
 Like anything, gardening takes practice and can be really rewarding when done correctly! 🙂 So, let’s get started.

 Shrubs, flowers and tree varieties are such a wonderful asset, but choosing them can be a bit overwhelming – right?!
 Luckily, there are practical things to consider that will help you narrow down the field.
 Not every shrub can thrive in every environment (we’ve learned this the hard way), so choosing a shrub based on the below conditions are key to keeping it healthy and attractive!